 - (A) The Contractor shall submit the following reports on the dates listed.
 If the due date falls on a weekend or on a state holiday, the report shall be due the following business day: - (1) The Contractor shall submit immunization data to the Department.
 The report shall include Enrollee name, CHIP ID, type of immunization identified by procedure code, and date of immunization will be reported in accordance with the Encounter Data Technical Manual. - (2) The Contractor shall submit formally collected and audited HEDIS data to the Department.
 Audited HEDIS performance measures will cover services rendered during each calendar year and will be reported as set forth in state rule by the Office of Health Care Statistics or HEDIS measures will be calculated based on submitted encounter data by the Department. - (3) On a monthly basis, the Contractor shall submit to the Department income statements for the prior month including but not limited to the following: enrollments, revenue, and paid medical and pharmacy costs.
 The due date of this report is the last day of the month.

-For example, February's income statement will be due March 31.

-- (4) On a monthly basis, the Contractor shall submit to the Department a report describing the time it takes for Enrollees to be sent their health plan ID cards.
+For example, February's income statement will be due March 31. - (4) On a monthly basis, the Contractor shall submit to the Department a report describing the time it takes for Enrollees to be sent their ID cards.
 The report will detail the number of ID cards sent within the following time periods calculated in calendar days: 0-21 days; over 21 days; and not yet sent.
 It will also detail the overall average number of days.
-The number of days will be calculated starting the day the Health Plan receives enrollment information from the Department and ending the day the health plan sends the ID card.
-Reporting will occur in the second month after the Health Plan receives the enrollment information.
-For example, the report for enrollees whose enrollment information was received by the Health Plan in January would be reported in March to the Department.
-The due date for this report is the last day of the month. - (5) By July 15 of each year, the Contractor will complete the Health Plan Disclosure File as of July 1.
-In addition, the Contractor will update and submit this file to the Department when there is any material change in the information originally submitted and according to the instructions contained in the file. - (6) Upon request, the Contractor shall provide, to the Department and with other CHIP Health Plans, its list of CHIP covered codes within two weeks of the request. - (7) The Health Plans shall report quality measures as required by CMS and those measures designated by the Quality Improvement Council. - (9) Annually, on November 1, the Contractor shall submit a report showing when the appointment and waiting time benchmarks were not met for the year ended June 30.
+The number of days will be calculated starting the day the Contractor receives enrollment information from the Department and ending the day the Contractor sends the ID card.
+Reporting will occur in the second month after the Contractor receives the enrollment information.
+For example, the report for enrollees whose enrollment information was received by the Contractor in January would be reported in March to the Department.
+The due date for this report is the last day of the month. - (5) Upon request, the Contractor shall provide the Department its list of CHIP covered codes within two weeks of the request. - (6) The Contractor shall report quality measures as required by CMS and those measures designated by the Quality Improvement Council. - (7) Annually, on November 1, the Contractor shall submit a report showing when the appointment and waiting time benchmarks were not met for the year ended June 30.